 Can AI replace human sourcers?

 AI handles many sourcing tasks faster than humans - candidate search, contact discovery, and initial outreach can all be automated.
-Platforms like Pin scan 850M+ profiles and run multi-channel outreach automatically.
-But strategic sourcing still benefits from human judgment: understanding a hiring manager's unspoken preferences, crafting employer brand narratives for senior candidates, and building long-term talent relationships that go beyond a single search.
+Platforms like Pin run multi-channel outreach automatically across email, LinkedIn, and SMS.
+But strategic sourcing still benefits from human judgment: understanding a hiring manager’s unspoken preferences, crafting employer brand narratives for senior candidates, and building long-term talent relationships that go beyond a single search.

 What tools do sourcers use?

-Sourcers use AI-powered candidate databases (like Pin, which covers 850M+ profiles), Boolean search on LinkedIn and Google, email finder tools, outreach sequence platforms, and Chrome extensions for on-the-go sourcing.
+Sourcers use AI-powered candidate databases (like Pin, rated 4.8/5 on G2), Boolean search on LinkedIn and Google, email finder tools, outreach sequence platforms, and Chrome extensions for on-the-go sourcing.
 The most effective sourcers combine AI automation for high-volume searching with manual research techniques for specialized or executive roles.

 How much does a sourcer cost compared to AI sourcing tools?